The mode of assessment for the

 complete the assessed components of the prescribed courses for the programme

-failing which, you would be barred from taking the examination in the courses
+failing which, you would be barred from taking the examination in the

 may be barred from taking the examination for a course if you have

 outstanding fees due to the University.
-If you are barred from taking the examination
+If you are barred from taking the

-the examination for the course commences.
+been settled before the examination for the course commences.

 shall be awarded zero marks in the examination and gradeFfor a course if you are barred from sitting the